Uminosachi/sd-webui-inpaint-anything/README.md

 * In the Advanced options, you can adjust the Sampler, Sampling Steps, Guidance Scale, and Seed.
 * If you enable the `Mask area Only` option, modifications will be confined to the designated mask area only.
 * Inpainting process is performed using [diffusers](https://github.com/huggingface/diffusers).
+* Tips: You can directly drag and drop the inpainted image into the input image field on the Web UI.

 ### Cleaner Tab